JCThomas4214/rc-androidndk-dev-env/README.md

 ### Step by Step
 - Start VSCode and "open folder" to the cloned repo
   - Once the project is open a notification toast will appear in the bottom right corner of the VSCode window.
 Click "Run Project in Container"
   - Wait Patiently...
-It may take 3-7 minutes depending on your hardware and network connection
+It may take 5-10 minutes depending on your hardware and network connection
 - Once VSCode is loaded as normal you will be able to execute Clean, Build, Compile, and Full tasks for the project

 ### VSCode Tasks
-To access tasks in VSCode press ctrl+shift+P and type 'Tasks: Run Task'.
+Click the button labeled "Tasks" in the bottom blue bar to view tasks to execute.
 The task heirarchy is the following.
 - Full
   - Build
     - Clean